St. Paul's College, Hong Kong: Affiliated clubs of the Students' Association

-The Students’ Association (S.A.) organises a Sponsored Walk each year to raise funds for financing the activities of its 53 affiliated clubs, which are grouped under six unions: Arts Union, Science Union, Sports Union, Music Union, Recreation Union and Service Union.
+The Students’ Association (S.A.) organises a Sponsored Walk each year to raise funds for financing the activities of its 55 affiliated clubs, which are grouped under seven unions: Arts Union, Science Union, Sports Union, Music Union, Recreation Union, Service Union and Christian Union.

 The Arts Union and the Science Union organise the Arts Week and the Science Week respectively, with such programmes as book and club exhibitions, and inter-class competitions.
 In addition, the Science Union participates in the Joint School Science Exhibition during the summer holidays every year.

 The school provides many opportunities for students to participate in community services through the service clubs or groups such as the Interact Club, the Community Youth Club, the Junior Police Call, the Youth Red Cross and the Scout Group.
 Social services include collecting toys and second-hand clothes, participating in fundraising walkathons and flag-selling activities for charitable purposes, organising funfairs for the mentally disabled, and paying visits to the homes for the aged.

-The Recreation Union comprises many clubs for students with various interests, including Green Club, Transport Club, Photography Club and Bridge Club.
+The Recreation Union comprises many clubs for students with various interests, including Chess Club, Transport Club, Photography Club and Hong Kong Exploration Club.

 House system

 The House System was first introduced in 1975.
 The college offers students additional opportunities to participate in extracurricular activities, in the form of the House System, which aims at bridging the gap between junior and senior students, and moving the students beyond the limit of class spirit.

 Membership of each house comes from all parts of the school so that within each class there are members of six houses, which are designated as Banyan (榕), Ginkgo (銀杏), Oak (橡), Pine (松), Rosewood (紫檀) and Yew (紫杉).
-The system facilitates inter-house ball games and competitions in the Swimming Gala and the Sport Days.
+The system facilitates inter-house ball games and competitions in the Swimming Gala and the Sports Days.
 Apart from participating in sports competitions, members of the six houses also show their talents in inter-house music, debating and drama contests.

 The colour of each house corresponds with the first letter of the house name.

 Each house is led by a house master, and a number of assistant house masters or mistresses.
 The events at the Annual Sports Day and Swimming Gala are mostly inter-house events, with the exception of a few inter-class events.
 Most competitions between the houses are sports competitions, while academic ones are rare.

 Newly admitted F.1 students are randomly distributed among the six houses.
 House members may purchase and wear house badges on a voluntary basis.

 In the 2022–2023 academic year, the "Best Cheering Team" award in both the Annual Swimming Gala and the Annual Sports Day was captured by Oak House.
 The house is regarded as the "Cheering Champion".